elpbatista/falkland-bycatch-riskscape/docs/publishing_checklist.md

   for reproducibility.
 - Review `docs/code_style_guide.md` for whether it should remain public or be replaced with a shorter contributor note.
-- Decide whether to remove the `scripts/riskscape/` import shim before release.
+- Decide whether to remove the `scripts/riskscape/` import shim in a future cleanup pass.
   It is probably redundant once public scripts either run after `pip install -e .` or bootstrap `src/` explicitly.
 - Retest `python scripts/data/download_data.py --dataset bathymetry` when CEDA's